 - Restricted movement in and out of remote communities

 - Police enforcement powers and penalties and how best to respond to police requests

-As restrictions begin to ease across the country and greater movement is allowed, those seeking further information and guidance can reach out to your local First Nations Legal Service, Legal Aid or the National Justice Project for comprehensive advice.
+As restrictions begin to ease across the country and greater movement is allowed, those seeking further information and guidance can reach out to your local Aboriginal and Torres Strait Islander Legal Service, Legal Aid or the National Justice Project for comprehensive advice.